Emily (Shameless): Plot

 For violating her probation, Fiona (Emmy Rossum) is driven on a prison bus to a correctional facility for a 90-day sentence.
 At the facility, Fiona is forced to adapt to her new life, struggling to adjust with the lack of privacy and the dynamics of the prison.
 Frank (William H. Macy) is revealed to have had a successful liver transplant surgery, although he remains unconscious.
 Next to him, a little girl named Emily (Aubrey Miller) is awaiting a heart transplant as she suffers cardiomyopathy.

 Mickey (Noel Fisher) reluctantly attends his child's christening, although Svetlana (Isidora Goreshter) is upset that Ian (Cameron Monaghan) crashed the ceremony.
 They host a celebration at the Alibi Room, with Terry (Dennis Cockrum) joining after being paroled from prison.
-Svetlana demands Ian to leave, but Ian states he will end his affair with Mickey if he leaves and calls him a coward for never coming out.
+Svetlana demands that Ian leave, but Ian states he will end his affair with Mickey if he leaves and calls him a coward for never coming out.
 Before Ian leaves, Mickey finally reveals his homosexuality.
 This causes Terry to attack him, and Ian joins in to defend Mickey.
 Terry is sent back to prison, while Mickey is spared by a gay police officer.
 At school, Debbie (Emma Kenney) is approached by her classmate Henry (Austin Abrams), who shares her interests.
 Henry tries to initiate a sexual encounter with Debbie, but this is revealed to be a ruse set up by Matty's girlfriend, who circulates images of the prank online.
 Matty (James Allen McCune) later consoles Debbie over the prank and offers to accompany her to the school dance, which she accepts.